gabrielecanepa/middleman-webpack/README.md

 webpack it is capable of transforming, bundling, or packaging just about any resource or asset.

-If you want to understand and master the wide variety of tools and features that this tool offers, have a look at the [official webpack guides](https://webpack.js.org/guides).
+If you want to understand and master a wide variety of tools and features that this tool offers, have a look at the [official webpack guides](https://webpack.js.org/guides).

 ### Images